Q .What is an appraisal?

 Q. What is a credit score?

-Your credit score is a number based on compiled information from credit bureaus and your creditors about your balance, your amount owed, and your payment timing.
-Credit scores used for mortgages range from 300 to 900.
+A. Your credit score is a number based on compiled information from credit bureaus and your creditors about your balance, your amount owed, and your payment timing.
 The higher the credit score, the less of a risk the loan agent sees in you.
 Credit Scores are just one of numerous factors when it comes to mortgage loans.

 Q. What happens at the loan closing?